deckerweb/wp-german-formal/README-EN.md

 Maybe in future versions some admin sub page will be added with useful information and/or a few settings.

+For Multisite installs a Network activation of the plugin is recommended.

 ## License

 GPL-2.0+